rangzen/meal-planner/README.md

 # Meal Planner

+A simple and efficient meal planning tool.

+This tool helps you keep track of the food items in your fridge or pantry for the upcoming days.

+⚠️ Please note that data persistence relies on browser storage.
+Using a private window or certain devices, such as iPhones, may result in data loss over time.

+To see an online demo or start using the tool, visit: <https://rangzen.github.io/meal-planner>.

-A straightforward meal planner featuring a static HTML page, JavaScript, and browser storage for data persistence.
+The tool consists of a static HTML page, plain JavaScript, and browser storage for data persistence.

-For an online demo, or to use it, visit: <https://rangzen.github.io/meal-planner>.